 Kettlethorpe High School is committed to safeguarding and promoting the welfare of children and young people.
 Parents can feel confident that careful procedures are in place to ensure that all staff and volunteers are suitable to work with children within school.
 As a school we encourage parents and children to talk freely about any concerns or worries which may affect educational progress.
 It is important to us that parents and pupils see the school as a safe place.

 Pupils will be taken seriously if they seek help from a member of staff.
 Pupils may be referred for additional bespoke support from external agencies who work closely with the academy.
 The school will endeavor to work in partnership with parents at all times to inform them of additional support required or accessed for their child.
 However, staff cannot guarantee to consult parents first, or to keep children’s concerns confidential, if a referral must be made to agencies in order to safeguard the child’s welfare.

 If you have any concerns relating to any pupils in our school please contact one of the following designated staff:

+Our Safeguarding policy and Anti-Bullying policy can be found on our Policies page.
 For more information or additional support the following organisations and resources are notable points of reference: